industrial-edge/hello-world-at-scale/README.md

-# Using configuration files and device tags to personalize applications
+# Using configuration files and device tags for mass deployment

 This application example shows how to use configuration files and device tags for mass demployment.